-Crytocaryon irritans has four different stages in its life.
-Theronts is the stage in which free swimming tomites, which have been released from their cysts which were residing on the ocean floor (or aquarium substrate), attach to the skin or in the gills of the host fish.
+Theronts is the stage in which free-swimming tomites, which have been released from their cysts which were residing on the ocean floor (or aquarium substrate), attach to the skin or in the gills of the host fish.
 These tomites burrow into the skin or gills and encase themselves in a protective cyst where they feed on the fish's body fluids and cells.
-The tomites can survive without a host at this stage for between ten and eleven days.
-At this point, many of the Top Ich & Other External Fish Parasite Treatments have been found to be effective treatments.
+The tomites can survive without a host at this stage for between 10 and 11 days.
+At this point, many of the top ich and other external fish parasite treatments are effective treatments.

-At this point, the tomite moves to the substrate for 2 to 18 hours where it sticks to the surface and encysts, whereupon it becomes a tomont At this point, before it completes encystment (8 to 12 hours), it is open to effective treatment.
+At this point, the tomite moves to the substrate for two to 18 hours where it sticks to the surface and encysts, whereupon it becomes a tomont.
+At this point, before it completes encystment (eight to 12 hours), it is open to effective treatment.
 Once the cyst has completely formed the encased tomont is impervious to treatment.

-Once the theront locates a host it only takes 5 minutes for it to burrow into the skin while during gill invasion, the parasite can become enclosed by a thin layer of cells within 20–30 minutes.
+Once the theront locates a host, it only takes five minutes for it to burrow into the skin while during gill invasion, the parasite can become enclosed by a thin layer of cells within 20 to 30 minutes.
 At this point, the cycle starts all over again.

 Once the parasites have left the host, bacterial infections are quite common at the sites where the parasites have entered and departed the fish's skin and gills.